gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Fee: "Your father said he could only make one."
             *   Noxy: "What did he trade?"
             *   Fee (shaking head): "He didn't say.
 It's not the sort of thing you ask a magician."
         *   She tells the story of how Ulfmaerr discovered he had magic
             *   Bargained with a passing whale by accident
             *   Noxy (hesitantly): "Do you think I might be a magician some day?"
             *   Granna Fee (starts to smile, then realizes Noxy is serious): "Maybe.
 But nobody and nothing can *make* you a magician.
 You have to choose."
+        *   Idle chatter
+            *   Noxy (bursts out): "I'm sorry" (she feels guilty about dumping Thokmay)
+            *   Granna Fee: "For not liking the boy?" (mis-reading)
+            *   Noxy (hastily): "Yes"
+            *   Granna Fee (shrewdly): "Well then I'm not the one you should apologize to"
-        *   Idle chatter, then Noxy heads home
+            *   Noxy heads home

 ## Chapter 6.
 The Gathering Storm